mattlow67/Genetic-Programming/readme.md

 1. For the first generation, set the global variables x, y, and z to randomized values (from -9 to +9) and generate 50 randomized arithmetic expressions
 2. Evaluate each expression and find the pair with the highest fitness values
 3. Subject the fittest expressions to crossover and mutation to produce two new offspring
-4. Add the new offspring and the parents to the next generation's pool and populate it with 46 randomized individuals while purging the previous generation
+4. Add the new offspring and the parents to the next generation's pool and populate the new pool with 46 randomized individuals while purging the previous generation
 5. Repeat steps 2-5 for a fixed number of generations (which is 50, in this case)

 ## Instructions